ishaskul/bookstore/README.md

     |--- ./load_test_experiment/buy_books_final                                                     Profiled data that is used as the actual data against which the performance model is validated
     |--- ./measurement_triggering_api/trigger_system_util_measurement.py                            Simple flash server which exposes a POST API to start profiling system level cpu utilization and power consumption
     |--- ./measurement_triggering_api/measure_resource_utilization.service                          A systemd service to trigger system CPU utilization and power consumption measurements for a specified duration.
-    |--- ./run_model_and_analysis_scripts.sh                                                        Simple shell script that runs the model and the data analysis scripts to get the prediction plots of the model
 ```